commitizen/cz-cli/README.md

 npm install -g commitizen
 ```

-Install your preferred `commitizen` adapter globally, for example [`cz-conventional-changelog`](https://www.npmjs.com/package/cz-conventional-changelog)
+Install your preferred `commitizen` adapter globally (for example [`cz-conventional-changelog`](https://www.npmjs.com/package/cz-conventional-changelog)).

 ```sh
 npm install -g cz-conventional-changelog
 ```

-Create a `.czrc` file in your `home` directory, with `path` referring to the preferred, globally installed, `commitizen` adapter
+Create a `.czrc` file in your `home` directory, with `path` referring to the preferred, globally-installed, `commitizen` adapter

 ```sh
 echo '{ "path": "cz-conventional-changelog" }' > ~/.czrc
 ```

 You are all set!
-Now `cd`into any `git` repository and use `git cz` instead of `git commit` and you will find the `commitizen` prompt.
+Now `cd` into any `git` repository and use `git cz` instead of `git commit`, and you will find the `commitizen` prompt.

-Protip: You can use all the `git commit` `options` with `git cz`, for example: `git cz -a`.
+Pro tip: You can use all the `git commit` `options` with `git cz`.
+For example: `git cz -a`.

-> If your repository is a [nodejs](https://nodejs.org/en/) project, making it [Commitizen-friendly] is super easy.
+> If your repository is a [Node.js](https://nodejs.org/en/) project, making it [Commitizen friendly](#making-your-repo-commitizen-friendly) is super easy.

-If your repository is already [Commitizen-friendly], the local `commitizen` adapter will be used, instead of globally installed one.
+If your repository is already [Commitizen friendly](#making-your-repo-commitizen-friendly), the local `commitizen` adapter will be used, instead of globally installed one.

 ## Commitizen for multi-repo projects

-As a project maintainer of many projects, you may want to standardize on a single commit message
-format for all of them.
-You can create your own node module which acts as front-end for commitizen.
+As a project maintainer of many projects, you may want to standardize on a single commit message format for all of them.
+You can create your own node module which acts as a front-end for Commitizen.

 ### 1. Create your own entry point script